kclamar/stimpy/docs/source/index.rst

     ^^^^^^^^^^

-    The user guide provides in-depth information on the key concepts of pandas with useful background information and explanation.
+    The user guide provides in-depth information on the key concepts of StimPy with useful background information and explanation.

     +++